gazebosim/docs/citadel/install_ubuntu_src.md

 ```bash
 pip install -U colcon-common-extensions
 ```
-Test the programs installed using PIP, if the system is not recognising the commans, and you're using a sistem that is compatible with Debian or Ubuntu packages, **install using apt is a good idea because the system is automatically configured**.
+Check that no errors were printed while installing with PIP.
+If your system is not recognising the commands, and you're using a system that is compatible with Debian or Ubuntu packages, see the instructions below to install using `apt`.

 ## vcstool and colcon from apt